nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The principal [=EPUB navigation document=] is the XHTML file with the [`properties`](https://www.w3.org/TR/epub-33/#attrdef-properties) attribute attribute set to `nav` in the [^manifest^] section of the package document.
 While the EPUB specification does not mandate a specific filename, these guidelines require that the navigation document be named `nav.xhtml`.

-The section [nav.xhtml Headings](#nav-xhtml-headings) contains language-specific headings for the [^nav^] sections of the navigation document that are listed below.
+Section [5.1.1 nav.xhtml Headings](#nav-xhtml-headings) contains language-specific headings for the [^nav^] sections of the navigation document that are listed below.

 #### The Table of Contents